 Venice Travel Guide

-A city renowned for its fine architecture, romantic atmosphere and endless network of canals, Venice is one of the world's top tourist destinations.
+Venice is a city renowned for its fine architecture, romantic atmosphere, culture and endless network of canals.
+Venice is one of the world's top tourist destinations.
 With a long and remarkable history, this city on the Adriatic is frequented year-round, and is a must-see if you're taking a holiday in Italy.

 Venice flipped back and forth between Austria and Italy, and today the city on a lagoon is a shadow of its former great self.
 However, its romantic charm hasn't faded.